Nurture your interests with Landmark College course offerings.

 Our programs are fully accredited by the New England Association of Schools and Colleges.
 We have a proven record of success in preparing Landmark graduates to transfer into baccalaureate degree programs at colleges of their choice.We have now added our own baccalaureate degree program for students eager to continue their education at Landmark College.

-For more detailed information on our programs and degrees, as well as course information, policies, and procedures please see the Landmark College Bulletin.
+For more detailed information on our programs and degrees, as well as course information, policies, and procedures please see the Landmark College Academic Catalog.

-Students will be well-prepared to step into four-year college classrooms across the country if they choose our associate degree offerings, or to choose a career path or graduate school program after completing our B.A. degree.
+Students will be well-prepared to step into four-year college classrooms across the country if they choose one of our associate degree offerings, or to choose a career path or graduate school program after completing a Landmark College baccalaureate degree.